-That’s why adding customer testimonials or online reviews to your website helps build trust earlier in the funnel, reduces your bounce rate, and converts more visitors whilst creating great experiences for everyone.
+That’s why adding customer testimonials or online reviews to your ads or website helps build trust earlier in the funnel, reduces your bounce rate, and converts more visitors whilst creating great experiences for everyone.

 Check out how these big companies have added third-party validation to their websites:

 Did you know that having to create a new user account is the second biggest reason for cart abandonment (22%)?